Shroom Supply mushroom cultivation kits

-Break up both bags of colonized grain with your hands through the outside of the bag.
+Break up both of the colonized grain bags with your hands through the outside of the bag.
 Make sure the grain gets broken up completely and thoroughly.

 Remove the lid from the monotub

-and pour the contents of the mixed bag on to the plastic liner in the bottom of the tub.
+and pour the contents of the bucket on to the plastic liner in the bottom of the tub.